KarthikB-dev/traceStore/README.md

 ## What can we expect from traceStore in the future?
 Support for different types of ```traceroute``` commands being executed, like using TCP packets instead of ICMP packets.
+Currently, you only have control over the maximum number of hops that can be explored and the domain name.